replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 - use a spec to return a go/no-go preflight outcome

-  `troubleshoot --preflight spec.yaml`
+  `troubleshoot preflight spec.yaml`

-- use a support bundle tarball to execute `sbctl` and shell into a support bundle
+- Interact with an existing support bundle with kubectl.

-  `troubleshoot --shell support-bundle-12-12-2001.tar.gz`
+  `troubleshoot inspect support-bundle-12-12-2001.tar.gz`

 ### Example help text